Time to get started on spring lawn care

 On the latest KSL Greenhouse show, Taun and Maria talked about the many things you can do to care for your lawn during the warm spring weather.

-The first thing Taun suggested doing is raking off the damage from the snow mold on your lawn so that it can recover more thoroughly and quickly.
+The first thing Taun suggested doing is raking off the damage from the snow mold on your lawn.
+This will help it recover more thoroughly and quickly.

 “If the snow melted off and you had big dead patches on your lawn that were just brown and matted down, the first thing you would do is rake those,” Taun said.